D-Typing/ICT171-VPNProject/README.md

 ## app.py ##
 ```
+# This is the main script that handles the site functionality.
+It contains functions for
+# logging in and out of the site, adding a new user, revoking a current user and
+# downloading a user's configuration file.
+It does this through using the flask package
+# to connect the html and bash files together.

 from flask import Flask, render_template, request, redirect, send_file, url_for, session
 import subprocess, os
 from flask_login import LoginManager, UserMixin, login_user, login_required, logout_user